Call Us Today! 781-335-6663

 6. Create a Safe Environment: When kids are able to have a safe place to have big emotions, they feel heard.
 Ask them and explore them what environment helps them to feel safe, whether it be a cozy pillow corner, dimmed lights in the bedroom, soft voices, a favorite snack nearby, etc.

 7. Provide Positive Affirmations: When kids are able to move past a difficult feeling and problem solve how to feel better (even if they need help), explain to them in your words what you saw them do and praise, praise, praise!
-Click HERE for 10 positive affirmations you can use with your kids
+Check out My Resource Place for free printable handouts.

 In the end, let’s help our children be heard.
 While it may seem difficult at first, intentional listening and validation can work wonders in helping us all to move forward.

 Want to learn more?
-Here are some of our recent posts:
+Here are our recent post:

 0